This tune is as sweet and light as they come. Show your audiences you are a clever speller, as well as being wise in the ways of love.

 The lively Ricky Nelson song works just fine for contest or show.
 Audiences purely love this one.

 A classic song for older singers, this ballad from The King and I is as timeless as it is beautiful.
+Give it a whirl and see what you think.

 A classy easy-beat, very romantic, this song would be just right for honoring the bride on her wedding day.

 A fresh, new take on both of these tunes, this medley is both energetic and loving.
+Not a bad combination, eh, so do give this piece a try.

 A contestable medley that is both slick and sweet, this piece was a hit for 2003 quartet champ Power Play.
 Hey, love is not always very easy to explain . . .
 Continue reading I Don’t Know Enough About You/I Don’t Know Why